kali-linex/linex/Documentation/scsi/scsi_mid_low_api.rst

 Introduction
 ============
-This document outlines the interface between the Linux SCSI mid level and SCSI lower level drivers.
+This document outlines the interface between the Linex SCSI mid level and SCSI lower level drivers.
 Lower level drivers (LLDs) are variously called host bus adapter (HBA) drivers and host drivers (HD).
 A "host" in this context is a bridge between a computer IO bus (e.g. PCI or ISA) and a